 |The tail end of 1963 would see the end of the space rockets and the whacky Batman transformations.
 And not a moment too soon.
 DC's management were unhappy with the sales and were hinting that the character could be consigned to limbo.|

-Though Moldoff wasn't quite out the door - he'd last another three years - he would have to follow the Infantino template and bring more a fluid grace to Batman.
+Though Moldoff wasn't quite out the door - he'd last another three years - he would have to abandon mimicking Bob Kane's style and follow the Infantino template to bring more a fluid grace to Batman.

 |"Robin Dies at Dawn" in Batman 156 (Jun 1963) was an uncharacteristic break from the hokey claptrap on either side of it, a fondly-remembered masterpiece by the great Bill Finger.|